Paskalis Glabadanidis and Yufeng Han

 Using both the monthly and annual returns supplied above do the following:

-A. Compute the mean realized excess returns on the S&P500 and Cisco.
+A. Compute the historical mean realized excess returns on the S&P500 and Cisco.

 B. Compute the beta of Cisco.